 - 1. Professional Orientation and Ethical Practice: Describe and apply all aspects of professional practice, including history, roles, professional organizations, ethic and legal standards, counselor credentials, and advocacy processes. - Social and Cultural Diversity: Develop self-awareness and multicultural counseling competencies.
-Apply theory and research on cultural factors impacting counseling relationships in a multicultural and diverse society and the role of social justice and advocacy to the practice of counseling.
+Apply theory and research on cultural factors impacting counseling relationships in a multicultural and diverse society, and the role of social justice and advocacy to the practice of counseling.

 - 3. Human Growth and Development: Apply models of individual, couples, and family development in the practice of counseling with emphasis on cultural diversity across the life span. - 4.
 Career Development: Demonstrate knowledge and apply career development and decision-making models and strategies with multicultural and diverse populations. - 5.
 Helping Relationships: Demonstrate knowledge of theories and skills to provide ethical counseling, consultation, crisis intervention services. - 6.
 Group Work: Participate in, facilitate, and lead experiential group and apply group work principles and theories, methods, and skills to the practice of counseling. - 7.
 Assessment: Demonstrate knowledge of principles of testing and measurement, including statistical concepts, and apply them to individual and group assessment and evaluation. - 8.
-Research and Program Evaluation: Describe and recognize the importance of research- and statistical-based methods, statistical needs assessment, and program evaluation to inform evidence-based practice of counseling. - 9.
-Adlerian Foundations and Principles: Apply principles of Adlerian theory such as purposiveness of behavior, the indivisible self, goal-directed behavior, and the role of social interest in counseling and treatment planning with the goals to improve well-being of individuals, couples, groups, families, and a diverse society. - 10.
-Addictions Counseling: Demonstrate knowledge of theories and skills to provide ethical counseling, consultation, and crisis intervention services.
-Demonstrate knowledge, skills, and practices to address a variety of issues within the clinical mental health counseling context including prevention, diagnosis, assessment, intervention, research, diversity, and advocacy roles. - 11.
-Social Justice/Social Responsibility.
-Reflect on personal values and assumptions (privileges, disadvantages, etc.) about the nature and causes of social problems (social injustices such as poverty, racism, abuse) and gain experience and skills to advocate for systemic change through engagement and leadership in multidisciplinary, diverse community-based organizations. - 12.
-Forensic Counseling and Practice: Demonstrate skills and competencies necessary for working with clients in the forensic systems and settings including the ability to identify cultural, political, social, and economic influences that impact client work; identify the role of aggression, violence, and social deviance as it relates to counseling in forensic populations; apply knowledge and skills in legal proceedings; and relate psychological issues of trauma and victimology regarding this population.
+Research and Program Evaluation: Describe and recognize the importance of research and statistical-based methods, statistical, needs assessment, and program evaluation to inform evidence-based practice of counseling. - 9.
+Forensic Counseling and Practice: Demonstrate skills and competencies necessary for working with clients in the forensic systems and settings including the ability to identify cultural, political, social and economic influences that impact client work; identify the role of aggression, violence, and social deviance as it relates to counseling in forensic populations; apply knowledge and skills in legal proceedings; and relate psychological issues of trauma and victimology regarding this population. - 10.
+Adlerian Foundations and Principles: Apply principles of Adlerian theory such as purposiveness of behavior, the indivisible self, goal-directed behavior, and the role of social interest in counseling and treatment planning with the goals to improve well-being of individuals, couples, groups, families, and a diverse society. - 11.
+Social Justice/Social Responsibility: Reflect on personal values and assumptions (privileges, disadvantages, etc.) about the nature and causes of social problems (social injustices such as poverty, racism, abuse) and gain experience and skills to advocate for systemic change through engagement and leadership in multidisciplinary, diverse community-based organizations.

 This program is designed to be completed in two years on a full-time basis.
 Part-time students complete the program in three years.
 Students seeking a part-time schedule must consult with the Program Director.
-Courses required for this program are offered in weekday and evening options; some classes are offered in a fully online format and blended format, which requires students to be on campus two weekends per term.
+Courses required for this program are offered in weekday and evening options; some classes are offered in a fully online format and blended format (which requires students to be on campus two weekends per term).